-We've put in place measures to make our website accessible to all users.
-And we're constantly working on improvements to increase the accessibility of the site further.
-If you do want to report any accessibility issues please use our web form to feedback on any concerns you have.
+We've implemented measures to make our website accessible to all users.
+And we're constantly working on improvements to increase the site's accessibility further.
+If you do want to report any accessibility issues, please use our web form to give feedback on any concerns you have.
 Send us feedback on accessibility issues.

 What are we doing?

 To help us make the EDF Energy website a positive place for everyone, we've been using the Web Content Accessibility Guidelines (WCAG) 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities and user-friendly for everyone.

 The guidelines have three levels of accessibility (A, AA and AAA).
 We’ve chosen Level AA as the target for our website.